aaronbieber/org-protocol-handler/README.md

 # Org Protocol Handler #

-The Org Protocol Handler is a small AppleScript application that registers itself as the handler for all `org-protocol://` links.
+The Org Protocol Handler is a small AppleScript/Python application that registers itself as the handler for all `org-protocol://` links.

+If your system wants to visit an `org-protocol://` link, it will pass the value to this application, which will urldecode it and pass it to `emacsclient`.
+The net effect is that you can use a bookmarklet to build an `org-protocol://` link in your browser for things like saving the current page as a link in Org and that bookmarket will launch and focus Emacs.

 ## Configuration ##